Forgot Password

 Includes

-• All airport pick up and departure and all ground transportation during trips.
+• All airport ( transfer) pick up and departure and all ground transportation during trips.

 • Domestic Flight according to itinerary Kathmandu- Lukla- Kathmandu Domestic Flight 2 way flight ticket

-• Hotel in Kathmandu three star category in twin sharing bed with breakfast basis and standard Guesthouse/ Trekking Lodge
+• 2 Night three star category Hotel in Kathmandu in twin sharing bed with breakfast basis and standard Guesthouse / Trekking Lodge during trek

 • Our government tax & official expenses